sympy/scipy-2016-tutorial/README.rst

    the sum in a certain form and then use symmetric reduction of multivariate polynomials and Viete formulas to obtain the final result.

-2. Vertex coloring of graphs.
+3. Vertex k--coloring of graphs.

    Suppose we are given graph ``G(V, E)``, such that ``V`` is a set of vertices and ``E`` a set of edges, and a positive integer ``k``.
 We ask whether ``G``